Coastal Quilters Guild

 Community Center.
 Workshops are a great way to get to know

+members on a more personal level.
 Details of dates, supplies required, class descriptions,

-etc. will appear in Coast Lines and on the Program
+etc. will appear in Coast Lines and on the Program page of this website.
+The one day workshop fee is

-Members and Committee Chairs).
+Guild.
 Workshops not filled

+one month in advance will be opened to non-members.
 In the event that a workshop is oversubscribed by the

 first guild meeting, the workshop chairman will hold a lottery